linuxthemes/docs/src/content/docs/guides/install.md

 Themes base keeps your current configuratin as default.
 All changes to the listed files in `.gitignore` are tracked, and can be reviewed before saving.

+No programs are installed, only configurations for the programs.

+Any tracked configurations will be applied when the program are installed and used.

 To switch themes
 ```sh
 themes-switch
 ```

 Or
 ```sh
 git checkout
 ```

 Or create your own theme

 ```sh
 git checkout -b
 ```
-Back up to your personal repository
+Back up to your personal repository with

 ```sh
 themes-remote